rustgd/cgmath/README.md

 Any assistance would be most appreciated!

+## Todo:

+- Unittests: I have full unittest coverage on my D project so the algorithms should be correct I just haven't implemented the yet because of the compilation issue above
+- Matrix Inversion: ugh
+- Matrix rotation
+- Euler and Axial rotations

 ## Disclaimer:

 I'm new to Rust and a novice at linear algebra.
 I also haven't written any unittests yet (although I plan to soon).
 I've almost certainly made mistakes, so use this at your own risk!

 At the time of writing (September 2012) the Rust language is still in a state of flux.
 There is a good chance that the code will be soon out of date.

+~B☼